Anders Bærtelsen

-Anders Bloch Bærtelsen (born 9 May 2000) is a Danish professional footballer who plays as a centre back for FK Haugesund.
+Anders Bloch Bærtelsen (born 9 May 2000) is a Danish professional footballer who plays as a centre back for Norwegian Eliteserien club Viking FK.

 Club career

 AaB

-Bærtelsen made his first team superliga debut on April 29, 2018 against FC Midtjylland in the Danish Superliga.
+Bærtelsen made his first team superliga debut on April 29, 2018, against FC Midtjylland in the Danish Superliga.

 In December 2018, Bærtelsen went on a 10-day trial at English club West Bromwich Albion and did well, according to the club.
 Before they offered him a contract, AaB did, and he agreed and signed a contract until June 2021 starting from the 2019/20 season, where he also would be promoted permanently to the first team squad.

 Vendsyssel FF

 On 7 August 2020, Bærtelsen moved to Vendsyssel FF to find more space, signing a four-year deal with the club from the Danish 1st Division.

 Haugesund

 After a good season in Vendsyssel, Bærtelsen was sold to Norwegian Eliteserien club FK Haugesund on 17 August 2021, signing a deal until the end of 2025.